vikejs/vike/README.md

 By default,
-`vite-plugin-ssr` does [Server-side Routing](#server-side-routing-vs-client-side-routing), which means that when the user navigates from `/product/42/pricing` to `/product/42/reviews`, the old page (i.e. the HTML of) `/product/42/pricing` is if fully replaced with the new page (i.e. the HTML of) `/product/42/reviews`, leading to a jittery experience.
+`vite-plugin-ssr` does [Server-side Routing](#server-side-routing-vs-client-side-routing), which means that when the user navigates from `/product/42/pricing` to `/product/42/reviews`, the old page (i.e. the HTML of) `/product/42/pricing` is fully replaced with the new page (i.e. the HTML of) `/product/42/reviews`, leading to a jittery experience.

-For smooth sub route navigation, we can use [Client-side Routing](#import--useClientRouter--from-vite-plugin-ssrclientrouter).
+For smoother navigations, we can use [Client-side Routing](#import--useClientRouter--from-vite-plugin-ssrclientrouter).

 ```js
 // product.page.client.js